jerodarko/DbSession/assessment.md

 ```
 16. Verify the data is getting migrating correctly.
 17. If not, troubleshoot and fix the same.
-18. Finally, do upload the task logs/source and target table (newtable) select outputs.
+18. Finally, do upload the task logs,source and target table (newtable) select outputs.
-19. Zip above files and name it as per your full name and day3
+19. Zip above files and name it as per your full name.
 Lastly upload it to https://tinyurl.com/y3xv4r6u

 ## 1B.
 SQLServer to Aurora Postgres dms task challenge

-1a.
-Make sure you have taken care of prerequisites for the EC2 SQLServer to use as CDC source with ongoing replication task https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html
+1. Make sure you have taken care of prerequisites for the EC2 SQLServer to use as CDC source with ongoing replication task https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html

-1b.
+2.
 Script to run on target Aurora Writer PSQL connection:
 ```SQL
 CREATE TABLE finaltb(